-The western bumble bee has a wide range of abdominal colours and patterns (Fig. 4).
+The western bumble bee can display a wide range of abdominal colours and patterns (Fig. 4).
 The dorsal surface of the first abdominal segment (tergum 1, or T1, which is closest to the thorax) is black.
 The second (T2) is usually black at the front, and if it is predominantly yellow then the head is similarly mostly yellow.
 Tergum 3 (T3) can be fully yellow, fully black, or partly black with scattered yellow hairs.
+However, in the NWT, most females have a yellow band in front of the wings and a yellow band on the third tergite, with some pale (whitish or yellowish) hairs on the end of the abdomen.
+Some individuals have a bit of yellow on the thorax behind the wings (Cannings pers. comm.
+2019).